fine art cat pet portraits by commission

-You may have already read our page about the rescue cats we have adopted over the years.
-Although we aren’t owned by a cat at the moment, we have a mischievious dog and a brood of chickens to keep us busy.
+We are owned by a mischievous dog and a brood of chickens to keep us busy.
 Our dog is a Tibetan Terrier and she is called Lily.
 We have had her since she was 8 weeks old and she has ruled our lives ever since...!
 We wouldn’t be without her, she is such a special little girl.
-She is 4 years old now and you can see the photo below was a quick snap taken when she was sitting on my chair at my easel.
+You can see the photo below was a quick snap taken when she was sitting on my chair.
 When I get up, she most often takes the opportunity to take a nap there as its the perfect size for her to curl up on.

-We go to our local dog club each week where we learn obedience.
+When Lily was young I would take her every Sunday to our local dog club each week where we would learn obedience.
 We have been awarded a number of certificates and rosettes including the one below.
 This was taken when we had passed our Good Citizens Kennel Club Silver test.
-We have already passed the bronze and we took the silver test in 2017.
+We have now passed our Bronze and Gold too!

 Lily has always got on well with our chickens, she is quite fascinated with them.
-It was good timing as we hatched some chicks when she was a puppy so she has grown up with many of them, including Boris our Rooster.
-The photo below was a lucky snap when lily was sniffing Boris.
-They do let her sniff them on occasion and its quite funny to watch.
+It was good timing as we hatched some chicks when she was a puppy so she has grown up with them.
+We have a gaggle of hens and have recently hatched some new chicks.
+You can see a photo of them when only a few days old below.
+How cute!